 Instructions

-- Wash and soak the lentils for an hour
+- Wash and soak the lentils for a minimum of 30 minutes, an hour is preferred

 - You can use an immersion blender to puree the daal or leave as is.
 Add water to make the daal more thin or crank up the heat to thicken it depending on how you like to eat it.